Louis Aloysius Lootens: Priesthood

-Episcopal ministry
+Vicar Apostolic of Idaho

-On March 3, 1868, Lootens was appointed the first Vicar Apostolic of the Idaho Territory and titular bishop of Castabala by Pope Pius IX.
-He received his episcopal consecration on the following August 9 from Archbishop Joseph Sadoc Alemany, with Bishops Thaddeus Amat y Brusi and Eugene O'Connell serving as co-consecrators, at Old St. Mary's Cathedral in San Francisco.
+On March 3, 1868, Lootens was appointed the first vicar apostolic of the Vicariate Apostolic of Idaho and Montana and titular bishop of Castabala by Pope Pius IX.
+His jurisdiction covered the Territory of Montana, which then included the present-day State of Idaho and the western section of present-day Montana.
+Lootens received his episcopal consecration on August 9, 1968, from Archbishop Joseph Sadoc Alemany, with Bishops Thaddeus Amat y Brusi and Eugene O'Connell serving as co-consecrators, at Old St. Mary's Cathedral in San Francisco.

-Lootens arrived in Idaho in January 1869 and took up residence at Granite Creek.
+Lootens arrived in the Montana Territory in January 1869 and took up residence at Granite Creek in Idaho.
 At the end of that year, he left for Rome to participate in the First Vatican Council (1869–1870).
 The first Catholic church in Boise was dedicated in December 1870 but it burned down just a month later in January 1871.

+In 1866, when the Second Plenary Council of Baltimore had proposed creating a vicariate, Idaho was in the midst of its first mining boom.
+However, by the 1870s, the placer mining industry was beginning to fail and large numbers of miners were leaving.
 During Lootens' tenure, the Catholic population of Idaho dropped from 15,000 to 1,000.
-In 1866, when the Second Plenary Council of Baltimore had proposed creating a vicariate, Idaho was still in the fever of its first boom.
-However, by the 1870s, the placer mining industry was beginning to fail and large numbers of miners were leaving.
-In March 1873, Lootens wrote: "The Catholic population of the Vicariate Apostolic of Idaho having dwindled away to such an extent that the remainder does no longer afford us...the bare necessaries of life."
-His health also began to suffer and he submitted his resignation, which was accepted by Rome on February 27, 1876.
-It would be more than eight years before a successor, fellow Belgian Alphonse Joseph Glorieux, was appointed.
+In 1873, Lootens wrote to the Vatican: "The Catholic population of the Vicariate Apostolic of Idaho having dwindled away to such an extent that the remainder does no longer afford us...the bare necessaries of life."At this point, Lootens' health began to decline.
+He submitted his resignation as vicar apostolic to the Vatican; it was accepted on February 27, 1876.
+It would be more than eight years before a successor, fellow Belgian Alphonse Joseph Glorieux, was appointed as vicar apostolic there.

-Later life and death
+Auxiliary Bishop of Vancouver

 Lootens returned to British Columbia, where he began his priestly ministry, and was named an auxiliary bishop of the Diocese of Vancouver Island.
 As the oldest cleric in the diocese, he laid the cornerstone of the new St. Andrew's Cathedral at Victoria in 1890.
 In 1895 he published a book on the Gregorian chant.

 Lootens died in Victoria on January 12, 1898, at age 70.
-He is buried at Our Lady of Assumption Church Cemetery in Saanich.